EU rejects Italian draft budget, setting up standoff with defiant Italy

 The excessive deficit procedure can lead to fines of up to 0.2 percent of GDP if recommendations to cut the deficit and debt are ignored.

-Additional reportin by Gavin Jones in Rome; Writing by Jan Strupczewski; Editing by Robin Pomeroy
+Additional reportin by Gavin Jones in Rome; Writing by Jan Strupczewski; Editing by Robin Pomeroy and Crispian Balmer